ethersphere/swarm/swarm/docs/smash/smash.rst

 * existing escalation to retributive measures: litigation on the ethereum blockchain

 The proof of custody scheme proposed here draws on earlier work based on well understood basic cryptography (:cite:`shacham2013compact`, :cite:`bowers2009proofs`), but in light of the above considerations a novel approach was warranted.
+In what follows we spell out a proof of custody scheme and present audit schemes that use variants of the scheme depending on

 Auditing chunks with pregenerated secrets
 ============================================